aryahonraopatil/Secure-File-System/DesignDoc.md

 - **Logs Window**: Present real-time system logs.

 ## 6. Security Considerations

+- **Key Exchange**: Employ the Diffie-Hellman protocol to securely exchange keys and derive a shared secret for encrypted peer-to-peer communications.
+The shared secret, combined with a symmetric encryption algorithm like AES, ensures secure data transmission between peers.

 - **Communication**: Secure peer interactions via TLS.
 - **Data at Rest**: Ensure files are encrypted when stored.